 The diagnosis of autism is a life-changing event.
 It opens a phase of life that raises many often-difficult questions.
 As time passes, questions continue to rise and often seem to outnumber the answers.
 The good news is there are answers in the form of proven intervention methods.
 Through informed action and the use of appropriate treatments and interventions, you can continue to enhance your child’s quality of life today and across their lifetime.

 Autism is a neurodevelopmental disorder that affects one’s ability to communicate and interact socially.
-It is described as a spectrum disorder, which means that it manifests itself across a wide range of behaviors from mild to severe.
+Autism manifests itself across a wide range of behaviors from mild to severe.

 Having a child diagnosed with autism is a life changing event for parents.
 They often quickly turn to early intervention as the key to their child’s development.
 Their immediate dilemma is determining which interventions to consider.